A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

-the Leibnitz rule for differential operator.\\\\ We shall now introduce the Lie derivative of one-form using the above results for Lie derivative of vectors and scalars and by the application of Leibnitz rule.
+We shall now introduce the Lie derivative of one-form using the above results for Lie derivative of vectors and scalars and by the application of Leibnitz rule.
 Let $\underline{w}$ be a one-form and $\textit{\textbf{W}}$ be an arbitrary vector field then by Leibnitz rule,